hashicorp/terraform-provider-google/website/docs/r/pubsub_subscription.html.markdown

   service-{project_number}@gcp-sa-pubsub.iam.gserviceaccount.com) must have
   permission to Acknowledge() messages on this subscription.
   Structure is documented below.

+* `enable_message_ordering` -
+  (Optional)
+  If `true`, messages published with the same orderingKey in PubsubMessage will be delivered to the subscribers in the order in which they are received by the Pub/Sub system.
+Otherwise, they may be delivered in any order.

 * `project` - (Optional) The ID of the project in which the resource belongs.
     If it is not provided, the provider project is used.